EMBRYOPSIDA Pirani & Prado

 Pollination Biology.
 Davidia has numerous perianth-less flowers in capitulae that are subtended by 2 large white bracts.
 Expression of B-class floral genes in these bracts is implicated (Vekemans et al. 2011).
 Indeed, it is very difficult to recognize staminate flow ers, the inflorescence meristem having many features of a floral meristem, e.g. lacking acropetal growth, and hence it has been called a floral unit meristem (Claßen-Bockhoff & Arndt 2018).

 Plant-Animal Interactions.
-For the indole alkaloid camptothecin, see Lorence and Nessler (2004).
-Although the enzyme that camptothecin targets is in the plant, it is probably protected by changes in its amino acid sequence, one of which (serine in position 722) is the same as is found in camptothecin-resistant tumours in humans (Sirikantaramas et al. 2009).
+For the indole alkaloid camptothecin, found in Camptotheca acuminata (and also in some Rubiaceae, Apocynaceae and Olacaceae) see Lorence and Nessler (2004).
+Although the enzyme that camptothecin targets in the herbivore - DNA topoisomerase I, with the resultant induction of cell death - is also found in the plant, it is probably protected by changes in its amino acid sequence, one of which (serine in position 722) is the same as is found in camptothecin-resistant tumours in humans (Sirikantaramas et al. 2009).
 Camptothecin is sequestered in glandular hairs, although not in the laticifers (Hagel et al. 2008).

 Genes & Genomes.
 For some cytology, see Z.-C. He et al. (2004).